-The institutional delivery for all CBD College programs is residential.
-CBD College does not offer Distance Education.
-All courses, excluding clinical/externship courses, are taught at 3699 Wilshire Blvd, Fourth Floor, Los Angeles, CA 90010.
+The institutional course delivery mode for CBD College programs is residential for all diploma programs and blended for all Associate in Applied Science degrees, with the exception of the MRI diploma program which is delivered via full distance education.
+All residential courses, excluding clinical/externship courses, are taught at 3699 Wilshire Blvd, Fourth Floor, Los Angeles, CA 90010.
+The majority of General Education courses are delivered via distance education.